jeremt/jeremt.github.com/pages/work.md

 Work
 ====

-Here you can see different experiments that I had the opportunity to perform, including web project that allowed me to familiarize myself with new technologies.
+You can find below different projects that I had the opportunity to achieve, including web projects that allowed me to get acccustomed to new technologies.

 {{articles}}